Thames River (Ontario)

-The river is also known as Deshkaan-ziibi / Eshkani-ziibi ("Antler River") in the Ojibwe language, spoken by Anishnaabe peoples who, along with the Neutrals prior to the disappearance in the 17th century, have lived in the area since before Europeans arrived.
-This name was anglisized as "Escunnisepe" as the first English name of the river.
+The river is known as Deshkaan-ziibi / Eshkani-ziibi ("Antler River") in the Ojibwe language, spoken by Anishnaabe peoples who, along with the Neutrals prior to their disappearance in the 17th century, have lived in the area since before Europeans arrived.
+This name was anglicized as Escunnisepe as the first English name of the river.
 In 1793, Lieutenant Governor John Graves Simcoe named the river after the River Thames in England.
 Early French Canadians referred to it as La Tranche, for the wide and muddy waters of its lower section.

 Much of the Thames was formerly surrounded by deciduous Carolinian forests, but much of this forest has been cleared to permit agriculture and other forms of development.

 Two conservation authorities together have jurisdiction over the Thames River watershed, the Upper Thames River Conservation Authority and Lower Thames Valley Conservation Authority, and work to prevent damaging floods and undertake other resource management activities.

 Course

 There are three rivers in the watershed with Thames in the name—the Thames River itself, North Thames River, and Middle Thames River.
 These are also known locally as South Branch, North Branch, and Middle Branch.
 The South Branch, which begins as several field drains near Tavistock and initially flows southeasterly before turning southwesterly towards Woodstock, is the main stem Thames River and officially carries the Thames River name.

-The Thames River and North Thames River in the upper part of the watershed flow through valleys created during the retreat of the glaciers during the last ice age.
+The Thames River and North Thames River in the upper part of the watershed flow through valleys created during the retreat of the Laurentide ice sheet during the last ice age.
 The Thames River and North Thames River meet in central London at the "Forks"; the University of Western Ontario is located north of the Forks at the north branch's confluence with Medway Creek.
 The Middle Thames River runs north of the Thames River joining it west of Ingersoll.
 Downriver from London, the lower part of the Thames flows through a shallow plain of sand and clay, with an average depth of 4 ft.
 Urban areas the lower Thames flows through include Delaware, Chatham, Thamesville, as well as Chippewa and Oneida First Nations settlements.
 Tributaries of the three Thames Rivers include the Avon River, Dingman Creek, Jeanettes Creek, McGregor Creek, Medway Creek, Pottersburg Creek, Stoney Creek, Trout Creek and Waubuno Creek.